ebrahimebrahim/udacity-aihc-01-pneumonia-detection/FDA_Submission.md

 **DICOM Checking Steps:**
 Given a DICOM file, we first verify that it is a chest X-ray taken in one of the valid X-ray orientations for the model.
+We do this by checking the DICOM fields _Modality_, _Body Part Examined_, and _Patient Position_.
 We extract from the DICOM file the raw image pixel data as well as some metadata: the patient sex and the X-ray orientation.

 **Preprocessing Steps:**
 The raw image data from the DICOM file comes in the form of grayscale pixel values.
 This is converted to RGB and resized to 224 by 224 pixels using nearest neighbor interpolation.
+No normalization is applied to the pixel intensities, since the ImageNet data that VGG16 was trained on was also not normalized.

 **CNN Architecture:**
 There are two parts: convolutional layers followed by fully connected layers.